Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: observables

 The parameters \xpmdk, \ypmdk, \xxidpi, and \yxidpi are free parameters in the fit and common to the \KS and \D decay categories.
 The parameters \ci and \si are fixed to those determined from the combination of \besiii and \cleo data~ in Ref.\cite{bes3prd} for the \DtoKspp decays and in Ref.~\cite{Krishna} for the \DtoKskk decays.
 The $F_i$ parameters for each \D decay are determined in the fit; separate sets of \Fi parameters are determined for the two types of \KS candidates because the efficiency profile over the Dalitz plot differs between the \KS selections.
 Since the $F_i$ parameters must satisfy the constraints $\sum_i F_i = 1,\,\Fi\in[0,1]$, the fit can suffer from instability if they are included in a naive way due to large correlations.
 Therefore, the $F_i$ parameters are reparameterised as a series of recursive fractions with parameters, $\mathcal{R}_i$, determined in the fit.
 The relation between the $F_i$ and $\mathcal{R}_i$ parameters is given by

 for a binning scheme with $2\times\mathcal N$ bins.

 The yield of the combinatorial background in each bin is a free parameter.
 The yield of the partially reconstructed background from \Bpm or \Bz decays in the \BtoDpi and \BtoDK samples is also a free parameter in each bin.
+The composition of the partially reconstructed background is determined from the global fit described in Sect.~\ref{sec:massfit}, taking into account the change in the lower limit of invariant mass.
 The yield of the misidentified partially reconstructed background in the \BtoDK samples is determined via the background yield in the corresponding \BtoDpi bin and the relative PID and selection efficiencies.
 The yield of the $\Bs \to \Dzb \Km \pip$ background is fixed from the global fit and is divided into the Dalitz plot bins according to the $F_i$ such that it has the distribution of a \Dz decay in the $B^+$ categories and the distribution of a \Dzb decay in the $B^-$ categories.

 There is a small fraction of bins where either the partially reconstructed background or combinatoric background yield is less than one.
 These bins are identified in a preliminary fit and the background yield is fixed to zero.
 This procedure is carried out to improve the fit stability.